 Review details about the type of work/position for which you will be interviewed.
 If you are interviewing for a marketing position, be aware of the typical job duties/responsibilities for this position as well as the required qualifications to perform the job tasks.
 If you are not clear about the nature of the position you will be interviewed for, make sure to use your network of contacts to help you develop a better understanding of the job.

 You should find out as much as possible about the employer.
-Learn about the company from its website, annual reports, brochures, and other sources available at the Career Center Resources Library.
-You should be able to know the company’s exact name, history, purpose, services/products, major competitors, the approximate number of employees, where its branches are located, and its future prospects.
+Learn about the company from its website, annual reports, brochures, and other sources such as LinkedIn.
+You should be able to know the company’s exact name, history, purpose, services/products, major accomplishments, competitors, the approximate number of employees, where its branches are located, latest market trends and its future prospects.

 60% of job applicants are screened out because their appearance does not fit the organizational image.
 You should dress like other employees in the organization.
 If you are well-groomed and neatly dressed, your appearance will inspire basic confidence in your work habits.